openedx/openedx-events/docs/decisions/0010-multiple-event-types-per-topic.rst

 Consequences
 ************
 * Event consumers will need to determine the signal from the message headers rather than taking a signal as a passed argument in the management command.
+* We will need to establish new conventions for naming topics, as they can no longer necessarily be named after a single event type.

 Rejected Alternatives
 *********************